MouraGabriel53/C_Things/README.md

-print('Hello!
+# 🏅 About C_Things
 Here you can see my basic C/C++ projects.
-They are basic, just for training or testing.')
+They are basic, just for training or testing